RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 **Bugs Fixed:**

 - Bad session urls were causing crashes.
 Then the errors were causing more errors.
 Then those errors were causing crashes.
 - The auto polling has been disabled when the window isn't active.
-This should save us potentially millions of unecessary API calls when people leave tabs open by accident (or on purpose).
+This should save us potentially millions of unnecessary API calls when people leave tabs open by accident (or on purpose).
-- Work orders that are delegated should now allow the delegate owner to edit adn delete them properly.
+- Work orders that are delegated should now allow the delegate owner to edit and delete them properly.
 - Delegated work orders should allow the delegate owner to mark crew shares as paid.
 - There were a bunch of permission issues and mutation errors when users who didn't create the scouting find were trying to modify it.